Andy Thorn (footballer): Managerial career

 Thorn joined Coventry City as chief scout before becoming caretaker-manager alongside Steve Harrison after Aidy Boothroyd's departure.
 Coventry enjoyed a successful close to the season under his leadership, losing only one game against Middlesbrough.
-His first game as the official manager of the club was the final home game of the 2010–2011 season against Reading.
+His first game as the official manager of the club was the final home game of the 2010–11 season against Reading.

-However, the 2011–2012 season saw Coventry relegated to the Football League First Division following a home defeat by Doncaster Rovers on 21 April 2012.
+However, the 2011–12 season saw Coventry relegated to League One following a home defeat by Doncaster Rovers on 21 April 2012.
 Thorn claimed an inability to buy new players and conflict at boardroom level had been major contributors towards Coventry's relegation.
 The club agreed to keep Thorn to oversee their promotion campaign back to the Championship for the forthcoming 2012–13 season.
 However, Thorn was sacked as manager on 26 August 2012 after a 2–2 home draw against Bury in which Coventry lost a two-goal advantage in the second half and were booed off at the end of the game.

 On 8 January 2014, Thorn was appointed manager of Kidderminster Harriers.
 On 5 March, after less than two months in the role, Thorn was sacked.

+He later returned to AFC Wimbledon, as a scout.